openstack-infra/zuul/doc/source/user/concepts.rst

 change appears.

 Jobs specify the type and quantity of nodes which they require.
-Before executing each job, Zuul will contact it's companion program, Nodepool, to supply them.
+Before executing each job, Zuul will contact its companion program, Nodepool, to supply them.
 Nodepool may be configured to supply static nodes or contact cloud providers to create or delete nodes as necessary.
 The types of nodes available to Zuul are determined by the